hyuri/guilhotine/README.md

 ## Bechapter Your Books!

 #### About
-Export the chapters of a book* into individual files along with its associated metadata.
+Extract and export the chapters of books* into individual files along with its associated metadata.

 *Currently, only supports an in-house very specific format